IBM/aspera-cli/docs/README.erb.md

 ### Operations, transfers

-Once you have created a default configuration using one of the previous methods (otherwise, specify the access options directly on the command line), you can perform a subset of `node` plugin operations, which correspond to the Node API.
+After creating a default configuration using one of the previous methods (otherwise, specify the access options directly on the command line), you can perform a subset of `node` plugin operations, which correspond to the Node API.

 ```shell
 <%=cmd%> cos node info